 At the same time, the internet empowers the niche.
 That is why we have Joe Rogan running one of the biggest video shows on the internet.
 Maria Popova runs a blog with millions of followers.
 And there are thousands of powerful companies operating various verticals that serve a small niche.

-Apart from aggregation and the empowerment of niche, the internet allows convergence.
+Apart from aggregation and the empowerment of niches, the internet allows convergence.
 Integration on the internet is simpler than the physical world.
 No-code solutions and third-party solutions for logistics and warehousing have made launching a new service ever easier.

 The fragmentation of ecommerce that we are seeing today is driven by these forces at large.
 A growing number of companies come to see that there is an opportunity where they could sell directly to their customers and are doing it.

 The latest example of this trend is Youtube.
 A recent report by Bloomberg suggests that the largest video streaming platform on the internet is considering integrating ecommerce into its platform, which means when you are watching an ad while watching a youtube video you can click and buy the product without leaving the platform or/and people who make product videos can sell the products directly from the youtube.